 What is CT Angio- Pulmonary Embolism?

-Why is CT Angio- Pulmonary Embolism done?
+What is CT Angio- Pulmonary Embolism used for?

 - • To evaluate the pulmonary blood vessels for embolism or blockage which may be caused by a number of factors like air, blood clot, fat deposits, tumor, etc. • To check for abnormalities of blood clotting factors causing increased blood coagulation • To evaluate the pulmonary blood vessels for embolism or blockage in case of recent surgery or prolonged period of immobility like bed rest • To detect the presence of any malignant tumors (abnormal growth)